maluicr/dss/README.md

 # dss.c.64.exe to run with blockdss R package

 dss.c.64.exe is a geostatistics and geosciences modeling stand-alone software.
 It has several functions to manipulate 2d-3d data as well as provide univariate and multivariate analysis.
-The software has been developed in CERENA (https://cerena.pt/) research center.
+The software has been developed in CERENA (https://cerena.pt/) research center. blockdss package (https://github.com/maluicr/blockdss) is a R-wrapper for running block simulation algorithm from dss.c.64.exe.

 # Download instructions